Bronsa/CinC/doc/passes.md

 ; {:op :const, :env {}, :type :vector, :literal? true, :form [1 {:foo 3.14}]}
 ```

-### remove-locals
+### cleanup

 This pass doesn't wrap any walking, doesn't depend on any other pass and doesn't need any specific walking.

-This pass simply dissoc `:locals` from the `:env` of every node since it is no longer needed and would be invalidated by other passes.
+This pass dissocs from the ast some keys that are no longer necessary/would be invalidated by other passes, like `[:env :locals]`
-If some pass will ever need to know the locals of the environment of a specific node, it would need to rebuild the `:locals` node afresh and dissoc it after the pass.

 ### warn-earmuff